rufus-lang/rufus/README.md

-A programming language for the BEAM.
+Rufus is a language syntax and type system for the language semantics provided by the BEAM.

 ## Design goals